Jeremy Pargo: The Basketball Tournament

 In the summer of 2017, Pargo played in The Basketball Tournament (TBT)—a single-elimination winner-take-all tournament—for team Few Good Men (Gonzaga alumni).
 He averaged 13.3 points per game (PPG) and helped take the team to the Super 16 round of TBT 2017, where they lost to Team Challenge ALS, 77–60.
 In TBT 2018, Pargo played for Overseas Elite, the three-time defending champion.
 In six games, he averaged 7.7 PPG, 3.3 assists per game and 2.3 rebounds per game.
 Overseas Elite reached the championship game and defeated Eberlein Drive, 70–58, for their fourth consecutive TBT title.
 In TBT 2019, Pargo and Overseas Elite advanced to the semifinals where they suffered their first-ever defeat, losing to Carmen's Crew, 71–66.

+3-on-3 basketball

+In 2026, Pargo joined Boston Ball Hogs of the BIG3.

+On 22nd August 2026, Pargo hit a 4-Point shot to overcome a 2-point deficit and win the BIG3 Championship.

+National team career

+Pargo played for the United States national team during the 2022 FIBA AmeriCup where the team finished third.
+He appeared in 6 games, averaging 8.8 points and 5.7 assists per game.